chapel-lang/chapel/util/packaging/docker/README.md

 &nbsp;

 Alternatively, you could compile your program in one instance of the container, and run it in another, for the same end result.
+This is the one-off example above.
 ```
 $ docker run --rm -v "$PWD":/myapp -w /myapp chapel/chapel chpl -o hello hello.chpl